-Arecibo Wow!, a search for transient radio signals similar to the Wow!
+Arecibo Wow! is a search for transient radio signals inspired by the Wow!
 Signal

-Arecibo Wow!, a search for transient radio signals similar to the Wow!
+Arecibo Wow! is a search for transient radio signals inspired by the Wow!
 Signal

-Investigate Archived Data for Wow-like Signals: Systematically search historical radio astronomy archives, including those from Arecibo and other observatories, for unexplained narrowband radio signals similar in nature to the original Wow!
+Investigate Archived Data for Transient Signals: Systematically search historical radio astronomy archives, including those from Arecibo and other observatories, for unexplained broadband and narrowband transient radio signals, including those similar to the Wow!
 Signal.

-Analyze the Original 1977 Wow!
+Analyze the Wow!
 Signal: Re-examine the Wow!
 Signal using modern tools and techniques to evaluate its characteristics, origin hypotheses, and astrophysical context, seeking any clues that might explain its nature.

 Preserve and Archive the Big Ear Telescope Data: Digitize, catalog, and safeguard all remaining data and documentation from the Big Ear radio telescope to support future analysis and historical research.

-Conduct Observations to Search for Wow-like Signals: Utilize modern radio telescopes to monitor regions of interest and search for repeat or similar transient radio signals.
+Conduct Observations to Search for Transient Signals: Utilize large and small radio telescopes to observe regions of interest for the sources of transient radio signals.

 Engage and Educate the Public on Radio Astronomy Science: Develop educational programs, citizen science initiatives, and public outreach campaigns to promote awareness of the Wow!
 Signal, radio astronomy, and the ongoing search for extraterrestrial intelligence.